cloudmesh-project/reu-2014/doc/source/projects/mpi-java-performance.rst

 [done, Week 1] Run a sample MPI program local machine

 [done, Week 1] Do 1 and 2 in a cluster instead of local machine

+[       Week 2] Install MPI on FutureGrid.

+[       Week 2] Run program on MPI on FutureGrid